 But isn’t this all another conspiracy theory?
-How could the government of the UK, let alone those of the dozens of other countries across the world, get away with this?
-Won’t I be claiming next that the coronavirus was invented by the Chinese government, or the US government, or the Illuminati, or some other secret society?
+How could the Government of the UK, let alone those of the dozens of other countries across the world, get away with this?
+Won’t I be claiming next that the coronavirus was invented by the Chinese Government, or the US Government, or the Illuminati, or some other secret society?

-What is different about this crisis is that the communication of the lies about the virus — from its inception in Wuhan to its media representation in Europe, from the changing reaction of our government to its spread to the replication of government lies on social media, from the concession of our political structures to new legislation based on those lies to the universal obedience of our population to that legislation — exactly parallels the way the virus itself has passed from person to person, country to country, around the world.
+What is different about this crisis is that the communication of the lies about the virus — from its inception in Wuhan to its media representation in Europe, from the changing reactions of our Government to its spread to the replication of Government lies on social media, from the concession of our political structures to new legislation based on those lies to the universal obedience of our population to that legislation — exactly parallels the way the virus itself has passed from person to person, country to country, around the world.
 ‘Parallel’ perhaps doesn’t do the relationship justice.
-The silencing of dissenting voices — and especially those speaking with the greatest knowledge about the virus — has not, yet, been imposed by the UK government or police force or military.
+The silencing of dissenting voices — and especially those speaking with the greatest knowledge about the virus — has not, yet, been imposed by the UK Government or police force or military.
 Instead, those voices are simply drowned out by the blanket fearmongering of the mainstream press and the white noise of social media.
 It is the algorithms that replicate the most read, the most liked, the most-reposted and retweeted memes, ensuring the virus of lies continues to replicate at an exponential rate across the internet.
-Confronted with a supposedly exponentially-growing threat that has no basis either in our scientific knowledge about epidemics or in the empirical data it is producing, the collective fear of our biological selves has turned what is a new influenza virus with a relatively low mortality rate into a global disaster.
+Confronted with a supposedly exponentially-growing threat that has no basis either in our scientific knowledge about epidemics or in the empirical data it is producing, the collective fear of our biological selves has turned what is a new strain of respiratory virus with a relatively low mortality rate into a global disaster.
 The disaster is real, and many tens of thousands, possibly hundreds of thousands, of people across the world will die because of how we — meaning both us and our governments — have reacted to this virus, but the virus itself is unexceptional.